 When discussing this important issue, many point to 2 Samuel 12:21-23 in which King David fasts and prays for his infant son who is ill.
 When the child dies, David stops fasting and mourning.
 His servants are confused, and they say, "'What is this thing that you have done?
 You fasted and wept for the child while he was alive; but when the child died, you arose and ate food.'
 He said, 'While the child was still alive, I fasted and wept, for I said, "Who knows whether the LORD will be gracious to me, that the child may live?"
 But now he is dead.
 Why should I fast?
 Can I bring him back again?
 I shall go to him, but he will not return to me.'"
 In these words, several observations can be made.

 First, David was confident he would once again see his infant son who had died.
-The only possible place David would have in mind is in the presence of God in heaven.
+The only place David would have in mind is in the afterlife.

 Second, David had a positive future in mind.
 Some have argued that this is merely a reference to death in general, but the fact that David is no longer in mourning means he has a much better ending in mind.